danielscholl/pi-client-test/README.md

 docker build -f Dockerfile -t pitest:latest
 ```

-## Execute the Docker File to Test Connection
+## Execute the Test Code Base Docker File to Test Connection

 Execute the container and feed it credentials to test connectivity to PI from a Container
 ```powershell